bbc/psammead/packages/components/psammead-story-promo/README.md

 ### Accessibility notes

-This component uses full semantic markup for the heading and paragraph, using `h3` and `p` respectively.
+This component uses full semantic markup for the `Headline` and `Summary`, using `h3` and `p` respectively.
 Other accessibility factors such as image alt text and time elements are passed in as props and aren't explicitly set in this component.

 ## Roadmap